nrodgers1/Prototaxites-Analysis-Code/README.md

 # Prototaxites-Analysis-Code
 This repository stores the code for the submission "Prototaxites fossils are anatomically and chemically distinct from extinct and extant Fungi" to be published in Science Advances.

 For any questions about this paper please contact the corresponding authors listed in this work.
 For questions related to this code please contact Corentin Loron, corentin.loron@ed.ac.uk, or Niall Rodgers, niall.rodgers@ed.ac.uk.
+To cite this code please cite the main manuscipt text.

 [![DOI](https://zenodo.org/badge/1094141585.svg)](https://doi.org/10.5281/zenodo.17632257)